Top 5 Android and iOS Apps of the Week

-Please note that this article is different from our bi-weekly "Free Apps of the Week" edition.
-We go beyond just reading about these apps and thoroughly test them by downloading and installing them individually.
-We also closely examine each app to ensure it doesn't have any unwanted in-app purchases or sneaky data collection practices that put our privacy at risk.
+Do be aware that this article is different from our "Free Apps of the Week" edition which is published twice each week.
+We do more than just read about these apps and thoroughly check them out by downloading and installing them individually.
+We also closely examine each app to ensure it doesn't have any unwanted in-app purchases or sneaky data collection practices that risk our privacy.

 This article is published on a weekly basis, so you can always check our previous "Top 5 Apps" stories to see if there's anything you may have missed.
 This week, we've included a touching game set in a devastated world that you won't want to miss.
 Without further ado, here are our top picks for the week!

 Now that lockdowns are virtually over all over the world, it is time to step out to the sunshine and party like it's…well, 1999?
 Soundclub is an app that lets you discover over 5,000 music festivals and 1.2 million artists who ply their trade around the world.
 In other words, this is a one-stop music festival app that lets you purchase tickets, read and leave reviews, and check out upcoming lineups, among others.

 All information in Soundclub is updated in real-time, and you can filter and view all the music festival information at a glance.
 Of course, you will first need to sign in with an account, note your preferences, and be presented with a curated list of artists and upcoming concerts.
 Tapping on the artist will even show their Spotify tracks at the bottom…neat!